Yarmouth Mariners: History

-Following the sale of the team, the new organization quickly began to demonstrate its eagerness to return to winning form and its dedication to bringing quality Junior A Hockey back to Yarmouth and its loyal fans and sponsors.
-The new Mariners quickly unveiled a brand new logo and jersey and announced, to the surprise and extreme delight of many, that NHL legend Steve Kasper would take on the job of head coach with the very popular Laurie Barron as his assistant.
-But they didn't stop there.
-Over the spring and summer months, General Manager Jack Ross made numerous player movements, determined to bring in high-caliber players and instill a new belief that Yarmouth will again find itself at the top of Junior A hockey, not just in the Maritimes, but across Canada.
+Following the sale of the team, the new organization quickly began to demonstrate its eagerness to return to winning form, and its dedication to bringing quality Junior A Hockey back to Yarmouth and its loyal fans and sponsors.
+The Mariners quickly unveiled a brand new logo and jersey and announced, to the surprise of many, that NHL legend Steve Kasper would take on the job of head coach with Laurie Barron as his assistant.
+Over the spring and summer months, General Manager Jack Ross made numerous player movements, determined to bring in high-caliber players and instill a new belief that Yarmouth will again find itself at the top of Junior A hockey.

 During the 2007–2008 season, the Mariners had many name players on the squad, which led to a very strong team.
 At the trading deadline in January, the Mariners only got stronger by acquiring league-leading scorer Itan Chavira, a pick-up which paid tremendous dividends for them.
 On February 24, 2008, with a 6–3 victory over the Halifax Wolverines on home ice, the Mariners clinched 1st overall in the MJAHL, and completed their worst-to-first turnaround in one season.
 In the opening round of the playoffs, the Mariners defeated the rival Amherst Ramblers 4 games to 1.
 In round 2, the Mariners defeated the Weeks Crushers, who hosted the 2008 Fred Page Cup, 4 games to 1, to win the Bent Division Championship.
 On a roll, the Mariners faced stiff opposition in the Championship Finals versus the Woodstock Slammers.
 After a huge 4–0 win on home ice April 15, the Mariners traveled to Woodstock for Game 6 on April 17, defeating them 3–1 and winning the series 4 games to 2, in the process clinching the Mariners first MJAHL Championship, the Kent Cup.
 At the 2008 Fred Page Cup, two losses on consecutive nights to eventual Champion Weeks Crushers ended the season for the club, its most successful to date.